Optimal Recovery of Precision Matrix for Mahalanobis Distance from High Dimensional Noisy Observations in Manifold Learning: CONCLUSIONS

 We proposed a new estimator for \MD~based on precision matrix shrinkage.
 For an appropriate loss function, we show that the proposed estimator is asymptotically optimal and outperforms the classical implementation of \MD~using the Moore-Penrose pseudo-inverse of the sample covariance.
 Importantly, the proposed estimator is particularly beneficial when the data is noisy and in high-dimension, a case in which the classical \MD~estimator might completely fail.
 Consequently, we believe that the new estimator may be useful in modern data analysis applications, involving for example, local principal component analysis, metric design, and manifold learning.

 In this work, we focused on the case in which the intrinsic dimensionality of the data (the rank of the covariance matrix) $d$ is unknown, and therefore, it was not explicitly used in the estimation.
 Yet, in many scenarios, this dimension is known.
 In this case, it could be beneficial to consider a direct truncation and use only the top $d$ eigen-pairs for the estimation of the precision matrix.
-Note that in the particular manifold setup, this case is essentially different from the {\em rank-aware shrinker} discussed in \cite{2013arXiv1311.0851D}; in the manifold setup, the rank of the covariance matrix associated with points residing inside a small neighborhood of any point on the manifold could be much larger than $d$.
-The benefit from this truncation approach has been shown in several applications \cite{talmon2015manifold,wu2015assess,yair2017reconstruction,liu2018diffuse}.
-However, often getting the rank of the signal, or estimating the dimension of a manifold, is not realistic and estimating it is highly challenging \cite{Kritchman:2009:NDN:1653500.1653516,levina2005maximum}.
-We leave the above mentioned challenges in applying the established theory to manifold learning to future work.
+While the benefit from such a truncation has been shown empirically in several applications \cite{talmon2015manifold,wu2015assess,yair2017reconstruction,liu2018diffuse}, it still requires a systematic investigation.
+For example, identifying the rank of the signal, or estimating the dimension of a manifold, are by themselves highly challenging tasks \cite{Kritchman:2009:NDN:1653500.1653516,levina2005maximum}.
+Note that in the particular manifold setup, knowing the manifold dimension is essentially different from the {\em rank-aware shrinker} discussed in \cite{2013arXiv1311.0851D}; as we showed here, under the manifold setup, the rank of the covariance matrix associated with points residing inside a small neighborhood of any point on the manifold could be much larger than $d$. {Since the focus of this paper is \MD~recovery, the associated loss function for the OS of the precision matrix is the operator norm.
+As is discussed in \cite{2013arXiv1311.0851D}, there are other loss functions that we can choose, like the Frobenius norm, the nuclear norm, etc. It would be interesting to explore if the OS for the precision matrix under those norms when they are needed.
+We shall also mention that the manifold model discussed in this paper is a simplified model for more complicated datasets with more nonlinear structure.
+While it is possible to apply the principle component analysis approach to denoise the data when the smooth compact manifold assumption holds thanks to the fixed $K$ mentioned in Section \ref{Sec:manifoldModelOptShr}, in general this approach might not be optimal, particularly when the geometric structure is more complicated.
+The current work explores this situation with a simplified manifold model and paves a way toward more complicated setups, and these cases will be explored in our future work.